SAEMF/AEUS Research Grant

 - Should have experience in mentoring point-of-care ultrasound research.

-- Must be directly responsible for the supervision and oversight of the grant awardee and have sufficient time available to ensure a productive mentored relationship.
+- Should provide for the supervision and oversight of the grant awardee and have sufficient time available to ensure a productive mentored relationship.

 THE FINANCIAL AWARD

-The Academy of Emergency Ultrasound Research Grant will provide up to $10,000 for an applicant’s project, contingent on the availability of funds from the AEUS.
-AEUS may discontinue, postpone, or change grant funding based on the amount of funds available.
+The SAEMF/Academy of Emergency Ultrasound (AEUS) Research Grant will provide up to $10,000 for an applicant’s project, contingent on the availability of funds from SAEMF.
+SAEMF may discontinue, postpone, or change grant funding based on the amount of funds available.
 The number and monetary amount of awards granted depend on the quality of applications and status of the SAEMF funds.

 Funds from the grant may be used for direct costs related to the project.
+Funds may also be used for faculty salary support, ultrasound equipment purchase, and support for research staff.
 A maximum of $1000 is allowed for travel to conferences to present research findings.
 Travel expenses must be consistent with the SAEM travel policy.
-Funds from the grant may not be used for faculty salary support.
-Indirect costs (i.e., facilities and administrative costs), and ultrasound equipment purchases are not supported by this grant.
+Indirect costs (i.e., facilities and administrative costs) are not supported by this grant.
 No additional costs are supported by the SAEMF; any other costs are the responsibility of the applicant’s host institution.
-Any residual funds will be returned to SAEMF at the end of the award period.
+Any residual funds must be returned to SAEMF at the end of the award period.